yunusesergun/yesergun.fpga.dev/hw_icap_ip/README.md

 # Xilinx HWICAP IP

-Xilinx's HWICAP IP is a powerful IP that allows FPGA to be reconfigured during operation, using ICAP interface.
+Xilinx's `HWICAP IP` is a powerful IP that allows FPGA to be reconfigured during operation, using `ICAP interface`.
 ICAP (Internal Configuration Access Port) is an interface that provides access to the internal configuration memory of Xilinx FPGAs.
 Thanks to this interface, FPGAs can be partially or fully reprogrammed during runtime.
-The list of commands that can be sent through the ICAP interface on Xilinx 7-Series FPGAs can be found in the UG470 7-Series FPGAs Configuration User Guide.
-Additionally, the usage details and register map for AXI HWICAP IP are provided in the PG156 AXI HWICAP Product Guide.
+The list of commands that can be sent through the ICAP interface on Xilinx 7-Series FPGAs can be found in the `UG470 7-Series FPGAs Configuration User Guide`.
+Additionally, the usage details and register map for AXI HWICAP IP are provided in the `PG156 AXI HWICAP Product Guide`.
 These documents together enable direct interaction with the FPGA configuration logic via the AXI4-Lite to ICAP bridge.